senyberg/MMAI/README.md

 Implement a reverb algorithm in C/C++.

 What should the project do:

--Our program has to:
+- Our program has to:

-  -read wav files
+  - read wav files

-  -play them in real time withe reverberation effect on it
+  - play them in real time withe reverberation effect on it

 The implementation should have controls for:
 -a dry-wet